Orbital exponential sums for prehomogeneous vector spaces: Introduction

 {\bf Organization of the paper.} We begin in Section \ref{sec:setup} by giving the necessary background and assumptions.
 Our method applies to any $\F_q$-linear representation $V$ of a finite group $G$, for which there exists a symmetric bilinear form which behaves nicely (see Assumption \ref{assmp:dual-identify}) with respect to the $G$-action. {\itshape There is no assumption that $(G, V)$ is prehomogeneous}, although our method was designed to exploit features typical for prehomogeneous vector spaces.

 We define (see \eqref{eq:A}) a matrix $M$ which carries all the necessary information concerning our Fourier transforms.
-We then prove Proposition \ref{prop:A}, our main technical input, and explain how it reduces the problem of determining $M$ to the combinatorial task of counting $W \cap \calO_i$ for all $G(\F_q)$-orbits $\calO_i$ on $V$, for a large number of subspaces $W$.
+We then prove Proposition \ref{prop:A}, our main technical input, and explain how it reduces the problem of determining $M$ to the combinatorial task of counting $W \cap \calO_i$ for all $G(\F_q)$-orbits $\calO_i$ on $V$, for a large enough number of subspaces $W$.

 In the next five sections we treat the prehomogeneous representations $\Sym^3(2)$, $\Sym^2(2)$, $\Sym^2(3)$, $2 \otimes \Sym^2(2)$, and $2 \otimes \Sym^2(3)$ in turn.
 We describe each representation, determine the $G(\F_q)$-orbits on $V(\F_q)$ (in each case excluding a `bad' characteristic), carry out the combinatorial problem described above, and determine the matrix $M$.
 In the latter three cases embeddings of the previously considered representations will be relevant, so that these sections are not independent of the previous ones.
+We assume $\chr(\F_q)\neq3$ for $\Sym^3(2)$ and $\chr(\F_q)\neq2$ for the latter four representations.

 Finally, in Appendix \ref{appendix:ibf} we explain why bilinear forms satisfying Assumption \ref{assmp:dual-identify} exist in a general setting which includes each of the five $(G, V)$ treated here.
 This seems to be `well known', but the constructions are usually presented without proof in the related literature and we hope that a complete presentation will be useful to the reader.